Cucumber Mint Bath Soak

 The salt will help preserve the bright green color of the soak for several months, as long as it’s stored out of direct sunlight, which may speed fading.

-Once totally dry, crumble up the salt, stir in the essential oil (if using) and store in an air-tight glass jar until ready to use.
+Once totally dry, crumble up the salt, stir in the essential oil and oil combination (if using), and store in an air-tight glass jar until ready to use.

 Be very light-handed with peppermint essential oil since just a drop or two will do.
 Too much can irritate sensitive skin as you bathe.